France-Travail/happy_vllm/examples/image_input/README.md

 ## Add image in put in a prompt
 To avoid repeatedly encoding an image and extracting the related extension, you can create a class inheriting from ```image_input.ImageInput```.

-You need to instantiate the following attributes  : path of the image file (string)
+You need to instantiate the following attributes  : list of paths of image files (list)

 ## How to use
 After deploying your REST API, you just need to first call it with the method encode() and extension(), and then with the following route ```/v1/chat/completions``` and a body as follows: